 We don’t want our correction of someone to turn into an argument – now we’re both sinning.
 We are able, by the Spirit of God within us, to address an issue in a calm and loving spirit.
 Always pray before you even begin to address anything.
 Seek the Lord first and His help.

 If we begin to raise our voice or argue, we’re no longer coming out of love for the other person because now we’re in sin.
 This is to be reminded of in correcting our children too.

 Correction must be done with the gentleness and same care a nursing mother gives to her child.
-The word “kind” in verse 24 the apostle Paul uses in 1 Thessalonians 2:7 is when he is comparing himself to a nursing mother caring tenderly for her own child.
-So ponder that, do you approach someone to correct them with that type of spirit?
+The word “kind” in verse 24, the apostle Paul uses in 1 Thessalonians 2:7, is when he is comparing himself to a nursing mother caring tenderly for her own child.
+So ponder this, do you approach someone to correct them with that type of spirit?
 Are you gentle with them as a nursing mother would be with her child?

 “Gentleness is an active trait, describing the manner in which we should treat others.
 Meekness is a passive trait, describing the proper Christian response when others mistreat us.”

 We don’t correct others because we have a difference of opinion.
 We correct based on the truths of God’s Word.
 God’s Word is our standard of right and wrong.We don’t correct others because we have a difference of opinion.
 We correct based on the truths of God’s Word.
 God’s Word is our standard of right and wrong.